 J.D., magna cum laude, Georgetown University Law Center, 2018

 B.A., cum laude, Tufts University, 2010

 U.S. Court of Appeals for the Tenth Circuit, 2021

-Brandon represents municipal, industry, and nonprofit leaders at the forefront of the clean energy transition.
-He advises clients in proceedings before federal and state administrative bodies involving topics like electric resource planning, resource and transmission project approvals, emissions reductions rulemakings, electric vehicle integration, and environmental justice.
+Brandon uses his extensive knowledge of current and emerging trends in climate law and technology to help clients in multiple contexts.
+He represents clients in proceedings involving topics like electric resource planning, resource and transmission project approvals, emissions reductions rulemakings, electric vehicle integration, and environmental justice.
 He helps established and startup businesses respond to ever-changing regulatory requirements and opportunities.
-He also regularly drafts and negotiates purchase and sale agreements, power purchase agreements, interconnection agreements, and other project-related documents.
+He also advises clients developing greener transit and infrastructure.

 Brandon previously served as U.S. Senator Mark Udall’s Denver Metro Area Regional Director and helped lead efforts to protect and increase funding for land conservation during multiple Colorado General Assembly sessions.
 Drawing on these experiences, Brandon advises clients on sensitive government and public policy issues.
 He has drafted ballot measures, legislative text, and intergovernmental agreements, and he regularly counsels clients on pending bills and rules.
 Brandon also acts as general counsel to various special districts and boards, and he has deep expertise in governance issues and laws like TABOR, the Local Government Budget Law of Colorado, the Colorado Open Meetings Law, and the Colorado Open Records Act.